 A few of our customers hesitate when we offer a sample of one of our blends.
 The smiles on their face, the look in their eyes, when they have a taste says a thousand words.
 One customer said, "That's the best thing I've ever had in my mouth."
 An exaggeration?
 Try for yourself.

 Maple Vanilla Bean: We've painstakingly sorted through many of the vanilla beans on the market to match the best for our syrup.
-Imported from Madiscar, a big slice of these organic vanilla beans is found in every bottle.
-The outcome is smooth, flavourful, revealing.
+Imported from Madagascar, a big slice of these organic vanilla beans is found in every bottle.
+The outcome is smooth, flavorful, revealing.

 Bourbon Barrel Aged: Bourbon-aged products are popular, but the Cobbs Hill team takes extra steps to enhance the process.
 Many maple producers put their syrups in large barrels.
 We use "wet," smaller barrels (less than 15 gals) and let it soak for a long time.
 The outcome is a rich, full-bodied flavor that, as they say in Maine, "really gets your attention."

 New Infusions In the Mix: The team at Cobbs is constantly searching out new infusions to accentuate the powerful flavors of our maple syrups.
-Stay tuned -- especially as the holiday seasons unfold.
+Stay tuned -- especially during the holiday seasons.
 Maple and peppermint?
+Classic Maine blueberry?
+You never know what we're cooking up.